PREPARING FOR WILDFIRES

 + Smokey Bear Poster Contest Announcement

-Texas A&M Forest Service announces its first Smokey Bear Poster Contest.
+Texas A&M Forest Service presents the 2nd Annual Smokey Bear Poster Contest for Texas students.

-Students from Kindergarten through 12th grade are invited to participate in a Smokey Bear Poster contest to help celebrate his 80th birthday.
-Students will have the opportunity to demonstrate their understanding of wildfire prevention through their original artwork of Smokey Bear.
+Texas students from Kindergarten through 12th grade are invited to participate in a Smokey Bear Poster contest to help promote wildfire prevention.
+Students will demonstrate their understanding of wildfire prevention through their original artwork of Smokey Bear.
 Independent school districts, homeschools, youth programs, scout groups and other informal education or youth organizations can submit entries from school-aged children.

 1. Kindergarten through 2nd grade